 “This criterion is inarguable, insofar as any claimed overvation of causation must involve the putative cause C preceding the putative effect D. It does not, however, follow that a reverse time order is evidence against the hypothesis that C can cause D. Rather, observations in which C followed D merely show that C could not have caused D in these instances, they provide no evidence for or against the hypothesis that C can cause D in those instances in which it precedes D. Only if it is found that C cannot precede D can we dispense with the causal hypothesis that C could cause D.”

-Hill’s fifth criterion is a referral to a dose-response relationship.
+Hill’s fifth viewpoint is a referral to a dose-response relationship.
 For example, the more cigarettes one smokes, the higher the likelihood of developing lung cancer.

 “Fifthly, if the association is one which can reveal a biological gradient, or dose-response curve, then we should look most carefully for such evidence.
 For instance, the fact that the death rate from cancer of the lung rises linearly with the number of cigarettes smoked daily, adds a very great deal to the simpler evidence that cigarette smokers have a higher death rate than non-smokers.